peterhellberg/lights/README.md

+# 💡💡 `lights`

-# lights: A command line tool for circadian lighting at my desk
+A command line tool for circadian lighting at my desk.

 > Note: This code is meant for my own use, written as a lab day project, do not expect much.